MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

+TEST mySongs for loading since you added the payload key TEST songPage too for the same reason

 Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji